alexch/codelikethis/public/lessons/learn_to_code/computers.md

   * even HTML and CSS and SQL are languages
   * every computer language has a silly name
 * different languages are useful in different areas, but there is a lot of overlap
-* {Ruby} today we will learn the RUBY programming language
-* {JavaScript} today we will learn the JavaScript programming language
+* today we will learn the **RUBY** programming language

 # Errors Are Awesome

 * Don't be afraid of errors
 * Your computer is trying to help you fix your program
   * It's just *really* bad at communicating

+> If your code is a two-year-old child, then an error is a temper tantrum.

 * It's not all gibberish
 * Try to read it -- really try! -- and pull out the pearls from the pig slop